Parasites & Robotics

 • Develop hands-on experience in building and programming robotic systems using open-source platforms.

-• Explore different Processing Environments, like Touch Designer or Pure Data, and other programs that can be used to control robots with a Host computer, integrating programming with physical movement.
+• Explore different Processing Environments, like Pure Data and Ableton can be used to control robots with a Host computer, integrating programming with physical movement.

 • Support participants in conceptualizing and prototyping their own robotic projects within a collaborative framework.